There are many factors that go into a credit score. Understanding how they work may help you improve your score (or maintain a high one).

-- Slowly diversify your lines of credit, as paying off different types of credit over time can positively impact your credit score.
+- Slowly diversify your lines of credit.
+Paying off different types of credit over time can positively impact your credit score.

 Remember that it takes time to improve a credit score.
 If you are unhappy with your current score, don’t expect a quick fix.
 Rather, consider practicing strong credit habits over time and exercising patience.

 FICO® is a registered trademark of Fair Isaac Corporation.